PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 It shows how many shares are forfeit.
 Its always lower than or equal `No of Shares Vested`.

-Remaining shares are prefilled when I select `Forfeit` in the exercise type.
+Remaining shares are prefilled in the `Shares Forfeited` when I select `Forfeit` in the exercise type.

 ##### 	Case 1: If there is no any exercise performed